Modern slavery statement

 Introduction

-ClearBank is committed to operating ethically, honestly, fairly and in a transparent manner consistent with the highest level of legal and regulatory standards, governance, and ethical conduct in everything we do.
+ClearBank Group (“ClearBank”) is committed to operating ethically, honestly, fairly and in a transparent manner consistent with the highest level of legal and regulatory standards, governance, and ethical conduct in everything we do.

-This statement highlights the key activities ClearBank, and all its subsidiaries (ClearBank UK and ClearBank EU) have undertaken to combat the risk of modern slavery in our organisation and supply chain.
+This statement highlights the key activities ClearBank have undertaken to combat the risk of modern slavery in our organisation and supply chain.

 ClearBank is committed to the abolition of modern slavery and human trafficking by creating a culture of transparency in relation to the supply of goods and services it receives from our suppliers.